 What is a sensitive skin type?

 Skin sensitivity refers to how the skin reacts to external damage.
 People with “sensitive skin” tend to react more severely to skin damage, ingredients, and other stimuli.
-Irritants such as makeup, certain plants, perfumes, bath soaps, laundry detergents, cosmetics, and household cleaners can cause people with sensitive skin redness, itch or even skin eczema (contact dermatitis).
+Irritants such as makeup, certain plants, perfumes, bath soaps, laundry detergents, cosmetics, household cleaners, and even UV rays can cause people with sensitive skin to have redness, itchiness, or even eczema (contact dermatitis).

 1. Wash your face with a gentle cleanser and gently pat dry with a clean towel (do not rub)

 2. Wait 1 hour (do not apply anything additional to your skin—moisturizer included).
-During this time, your skin should return to its natural state.
+During this time, your skin should return to its “natural state”.

 3. Dab your T-zone (the middle of your forehead, the area between your eyebrows and your nose) with a clean, soft paper tissue.

-Sensitive skin: If you have sensitive skin, your face will get red and itchy after you apply cosmetic products or makeup.
+Sensitive skin: If you have sensitive skin, your face will likely get red and itchy after you apply cosmetics or makeup following this test.